v-analyzer/v-analyzer/ALPHA_TEST.md

-   Basic highlighting in VS Code works on the basis of regular expression grammars, which doesn't allow, for example, to understand whether an identifier is a variable, a field, or a function reference. spavn-analyzer provides two types of additional highlighting:
+   Basic highlighting in VS Code works on the basis of regular expression grammars, which doesn't allow, for example, to understand whether an identifier is a variable, a field, or a function reference. v-analyzer provides two types of additional highlighting:
     1. Highlighting based on the AST tree, this highlighting understands that there are fields of structures, that when creating a structure there are fields, and also thanks to it, problems in the basic highlighting are corrected.